Anderus/hello_world/README.md

 # hello_world
-This is the first basic repositorie
+This is the first basic repository